 Formulating the PICOT question:

-"In undergraduate nursing students, how does the integration of digital microlearning and microprocessing strategies into the nursing curriculum, compared with traditional pedagogical approaches, affect self-evaluated clinical judgment skills, engagement, and learning outcomesover the course of one academic semester?"
+"In undergraduate nursing students, does incorporating minute social media style video clips simulating patient conditions into the classroom, compared to traditional petagogical approaches improve their engagement with the learning process, as measured by the AES over the course of one academic semester?"

 Project Objective/Evaluative Outcome:

-The research objective is to identify whether or not there will be an improvement.
-The project willfocus on quantitative data.
-The.. will have no statistically significant difference in impact on the self-evaluated clinical judgement skills, engagement, and learning outcomes during one academic sumester.
+EO1: Undergraduate nursing students who experience minute social media style video clips integration in didactic instruction will have a significantly higher assessment engagement scores (as measured by the AES) compared to those that experience traditional instruction over one semester.

+EO0: There is no significant difference in assessment engagement scores (as measured by the AES) between undergraduate nursing students who experience minute social media style video integration in didactic instruction compared to those that experience traditional instruction over one semester.

 Significance of the Project

 Discussing technology in nursing education leads to information regarding skills or simulation labs.
-There is a vast array of resources available to nursing instructors such as Shadow Health and vSIM to enhance the hands-on portion of the class.
+There is a vast array of resources available to nursing instructors, such as Shadow Health and vSIM, to enhance the hands-on portion of the class.
 These fantastic resources allow students to work through scenarios using mannequins and prearranged simulation exercises.
 These are great tools; however, technology stays in the lab.
 Nursing students require the same motivation in lectures, but it is not readily available.

 The significance of technology in the classroom is that nursing students will have the opportunity to learn, utilizing familiar resources, in a way that will afford them a better chance at success.
 Students will be provided with an app on their phones to help meet the brain’s visual desires when covering typically long and drawn-out topics.
 The student can interact with the patient, visualizing the disease process rather than just listening or reading about it.
 The technology will provide a visual resource, meaning that any nursing instructor can use it as a supplemental teaching tool; the human body is the same regardless of location.
 The app will focus on one area of M/S II but hopefully be effective and motivate others to change the education culture.